KevGildea/KevGildea.github.io/_posts/2021-03-07-Screw-Axis-Vector-Mapping.md

 ---

 ### Background
 This post requires some background knowledge of theoretical undepinnings of the 3D rotation group, or the special orthogonal group in three dimensions (i.e. SO(3)).
 This is an area of Linear Algebra in which special orthogonal matrices are used in three-dimensional Euclidean space.
-This is widely used for representing object orientations.
+This group is widely used for representing object orientations.
 For example, the orientation of one coordinate system represented using basis vector e<sup>2</sup> can be represented wrt. another coordinate system e<sup>1</sup> by multiplying the latter by a 3x3 rotation matrix [A<sup>21</sup>].
 If we know the orientations of both of these coordinate systems wrt. a 3<sup>rd</sup> coordinate system e<sup>0</sup>, i.e. the global coordinate system, then we can find [A<sup>21</sup>].